 The Winning Card of Property Management in a Water Damage

 Savvy property managers know that a water damage restoration project can be a nightmare.
 Displaced tenants and loss of revenue are of paramount concern, but improper water damage cleaning has further reaching implications such as permanent structural damage and microbial growth that will haunt the property for years if not resolved quickly and professionally.
-Maintaining the integrity and value of a property is the game that property managers must win daily even when faced with a water damage disaster that might result from a flood, burst pipes, or appliance failures.
+Maintaining the integrity and value of a property is the game that property managers must-win is daily even when faced with a water damage disaster that might result from a flood, burst pipes, or appliance failures.

 Being Dealt the Water Damage Card